ButItWorkedYesterday/AVD-Migrator/README.md

 - Migration takes about 15 minutes per VM.
 The process runs sequentially (no parallelism yet), but I may consider looking into parallel execution in a future update if there's demand.

-- Lastly, this script was designed with personal host pools in mind.
+- This script was designed with personal host pools in mind.
 While you can technically use it to migrate pooled session hosts (just remove the user assignment logic), I haven’t tested that scenario.

 ### How to use it: